bonsai-rx/conference/about.md

 ---
-layout: page
+layout: home
 title: About
-permalink: /about/
+permalink: /
 ---

-The Bonsai Developer Conference will be held in London, UK from Monday, 2 December 2024 to Friday, 6 December 2024 at the Sainsbury Wellcome Centre, University College London, Brasserie Seminar Room.
+The Bonsai Developer Conference will be held at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/), University College London, UK from **Monday, 2 December 2024 to Friday, 6 December 2024** in the Brasserie Seminar Room.

 Organizers